Claiming For A Paralysis Injury

 - Crushing accident – likely caused by machinery in the workplace.

-- Forklift-related accident in the workplace.
+- Forklift-related accidents in the workplace.

 - Accidents related to heavy items falling from shelves and onto the victim – likely to occur in a warehouse or stockroom.